kstenerud/safe-encoding/README.md

  * Safe for use in filenames on POSIX file systems
  * Sortable in generic text sorting algorithms (such as file listings)

+### Safe80 and below

+ * Safe for use in filenames on Windows file systems

 ### Safe64 and below

  * Safe for use in all URI components without escaping
- * Safe for use in filenames on all file systems

 ### Safe32 and below